 Earned income exclusions include the following:

-- Income saved or set aside to help achieve self-support for a disabled or blind individual; and
+- Income saved or set aside to achieve self-support for a disabled individual

 Unearned income exclusions include the following:

-- Income set aside for achieving self-support by a disabled or blind individual;
+- Income set aside for achieving self-support by a disabled individual

-- Rent subsidies from federal programs and the value of food stamps; and
+- Rent subsidies from federal programs and the value of food stamps

 - The first $60 of your quarterly irregular income